Skip to content

 Examples

-# Default run against the solution, output to console
+# Default run against an explicit solution, output to console

 codecharter analyze MySolution.sln